samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 This algorithm is an instantiation of the generalised cAEAD scheme discussed above using ChaCha20 {{!RFC8439}} as the cipher and BLAKE2b {{!RFC7693}} as the MAC.

-The ChaCha20 specific input and output lengths are:

-- `N_MIN`/`N_MAX`: 12 octets.
-- `P_MAX`: 2<sup>38</sup> octets.
-- `C_MAX`: 2<sup>38</sup> + `T_LEN` octets.

-The rest of the lengths remain the same for all instantiations of this generalised cAEAD scheme.

 The context strings are:

 - `ENCRYPTION_CONTEXT`: "ChaCha20.Encrypt()".
 - `MAC_CONTEXT`: "BLAKE2b.KeyedHash()".

+The ChaCha20 specific input and output lengths are:

+- `N_MIN`/`N_MAX`: 12 octets (96 bits).
+- `P_MAX`: 274,877,906,880 octets.
+- `C_MAX`: `P_MAX` + `T_LEN` octets.

+The rest of the lengths remain the same for all instantiations of this generalised cAEAD scheme.

 # Security Considerations

 The security of this generalised scheme depends on the unauthenticated cipher and collision-resistant, hash-based MAC used.
-For instance, ChaCha20 should provide 256-bit security against plaintext recovery, and HMAC-SHA256 should provide at least 128-bit security against forgery.
+For instance, ChaCha20 should provide 256-bit security against plaintext recovery, and HMAC-SHA256 should provide at least 128-bit security against forgery attacks.
 A 256-bit tag provides 128-bit security against collisions.
 This collision resistance should make it infeasible for a ciphertext to be decrypted under multiple keys.

 The nonce MUST NOT be repeated or reused for a given key.
 Doing so is catastrophic for security.
 For example, it results in identical keystreams with stream ciphers, which leaks the XOR of the plaintexts.